alexeagleson/goblin-boys/README.md

+# Goblin Boys

-# Rust / Bevy / Typescript Game Template
+Or previously: Rust / Bevy / Typescript Game Template

 A complete template for building a 2D grid based game with a Rust backend with Bevy engine, and Typescript frontend.